 The corporation suffered a decline, bankrupted, renamed to Acme Packing, bankrupted once again, and was barely rebuilt after that.
 But all this time, Green Bay Packers rejoiced in the name of their sponsor and founder.

 Meaning and History

 Debut Green Bay Packers logo isn’t sophisticated.
-The logo is simple and consists of standard names with various fonts on the white background.
-It goes back to the period of the company’s name change to Acme Packing, which is represented on the logo.
+The logo is simple and consists of standard names with various fonts on a white background.
+It goes back to the company’s name change to Acme Packing, which is represented on the logo.
 It looks like a chevron – brand patch on the clothes.
 It’s designed as a round-edged oblong rectangle.
 It’s outlined with two black stripes with white space in the middle.

-There are crossover “A” and “P” in the middle of the logo and their definition – the name of their sponsoring corporation.
-All these elements are the same color: capital letters are dark blue with gold outline, and the wordmark “Acme Packing” is gold too.
+There are crossover “A” and “P” in the middle of the logo and their definition – their sponsoring corporation’s name.
+All these elements are the same color: capital letters are dark blue with a gold outline, and the wordmark “Acme Packing” is gold.
 There is the name of the city, state, and 1921 below.
-The logo features a slogan “You want it, we’ll pack it” in the upper right corner.
+The logo features the slogan “You want it, we’ll pack it” in the upper right corner.

 1951 – 1955

 Green Bay Packers logo of this period acquired its identity color – green.
 It features orange with yellow outline football in between two orange goalposts, which, according to the developers, stands for strength, excellence, striving for victory, and persistence.
 There’s also a wordmark “Packers” in large print with the capital “P” initially.
 Big detailed football with two white stripes and lacing serves as a background.
 There are no borders, no other outlines – only white color, hint at a free scope for activities.

 1956 – 1961